LeonisX/language-assistant/README.md

 This is a model of the project, designed to simplify the study of foreign languages.
 For now, just a sketch of the integration of Spring Boot 2 and JavaFX 8.

 **ANKI**
+//TODO import cards and learn words

+TODO Mueller24 is truncated.
+Either 7, or import from En_Ru_Muller_(18Mb).7z

+Other alternatives: Fora dictionaries

 ## Scratch